 The PAS is open to any business, charity or other organisation that is regulated by two or more FRSs under the Fire Safety Order.
-The managing agent can choose which FRS to enter into a PAS with; it does not have to be the one nearest to the head office or in the county where the managing agent has the greatest number of outlets.
+An organistion can choose which FRS to enter into a PAS with; it does not have to be the one nearest to the head office or in the county where the managing agent has the greatest number of outlets.

-A PAS is a partnership arrangement; the managing agent should therefore take time to ensure that the FRS they choose to partner with is right for their business.
-It might be worth the managing agent considering whether they already have a close relationship with a particular fire authority that is working well.
+A PAS is a partnership arrangement; an organisation should therefore take time to ensure that the FRS they choose to partner with is right for their business.
+It might be worth the organisation considering whether they already have a close relationship with a particular fire authority that is working well.
 Location might be important too: some partnerships find that regular face-to-face meetings or site visits are important, while for others this is not a significant issue.